Who We Are

 Farley Street is a 107-year-old, missionary Baptist church in Waxahachie, TX.

 We are a conservative, Bible-believing and teaching family church.
-Our weekly attendance is approximately 400 in Life Groups and 500 in worship.
 Our worship style is blended, in a multi-generational context.
 We are affiliated with the Baptist Missionary Association of America.

 In 1912, a small group of people met under a tent on the grounds of the Texas Baptist Home for Children at 629 Farley Street for the purpose of organizing a Missionary Baptist church.
 In March 1913, Marvin Street Baptist Church was organized with six charter members.
 W. J. Johnson was called as the first pastor.
 In November of 1913 the young congregation purchased two lots at 111 Farley Street and a year later moved a building onto the property.
 The name of the church was changed to Farley Street Baptist Church.
 From 1913 until 1941 the church had thirteen different pastors.